worldcoolguy/coolguyportfolio/README.md

-# portfolio
+# Portfolio

-Building a proper portfolio site with Angular
+Work in progress.

+Built with Node, Express, AngularJS and SASS.